webmastersmith/WGU_Cloud_Computing/D330_Data_Systems_Administration/Data_Systems_Administration_Test_Questions.md

     - **`scott.employee@test`**: While this reference includes the schema owner (scott) and the object name (employee), it lacks the crucial element specifying the database link (wgu2021).
 - 12 % Which information from a remote database is included in the configuration of a database link? % User name,Data files,Tables,Views
   - The information from a remote database included in the configuration of a database link is **User name**.
     - Database links are configured on the local database and specify how to connect to the remote database.
 The user name is a crucial piece of information required to establish a secure connection and grant access to the remote database.
   - Here's why the other options are not included:
     - **Data files**: The location of data files is specific to the remote database and not relevant to how the local database connects to it.
     - **Tables & Views**: Database links provide a way to access tables and views on the remote database, but their definitions and structures are not stored in the local database link configuration.
 - 13 % Which object can be added to an existing bigfile tablespace? % datafiletemp table,table data,tablespacedictionary table,undo data
   - The correct answer is: **table data**
     - Bigfile tablespaces are designed to store large objects (LOBs) efficiently.
-Here's why the other options are not suitable for bigfile tablespaces:
-  - **datafiletemp table**: Temporary tables are typically used for short-lived data and are not ideal candidates for bigfile tablespaces.
-  - **tablespacedictionary table**: Dictionary-managed tablespaces are a different type of tablespace and not compatible with bigfile tablespaces.
-  - **undo data**: Undo data is used for rollback purposes and has its own dedicated tablespaces, separate from user data.
     - Bigfile tablespaces excel at storing large data objects like:
       - LOBs (Binary Large OBjects) - Can hold multimedia data (images, audio, video) or large text documents.
       - NESTED TABLES - Nested tables allow storing hierarchical data within a single table.
       - VARRAYs - Variable-size arrays can hold collections of elements within a table.
     - By adding table data containing these large objects to a bigfile tablespace, you can leverage its features like:
       - Larger file size limits: Bigfile tablespaces support much larger file sizes compared to traditional tablespaces, accommodating massive data objects.
       - Improved performance: Bigfile tablespaces can optimize storage and retrieval of large objects, enhancing query performance.
+  - Here's why the other options are not suitable for bigfile tablespaces:
+    - **datafiletemp table**: Temporary tables are typically used for short-lived data and are not ideal candidates for bigfile tablespaces.
+    - **tablespacedictionary table**: Dictionary-managed tablespaces are a different type of tablespace and not compatible with bigfile tablespaces.
+    - **undo data**: Undo data is used for rollback purposes and has its own dedicated tablespaces, separate from user data.
 - 14 % What is the purpose of the undo tablespace? % To manage space for sort operations,To facilitate the rollback of transactions,To allocate space for SQL cursors,To maintain the Automatic Workload Repository
   - In Oracle Database, the undo tablespace serves a critical purpose: **To facilitate the rollback of transactions**
     - The undo tablespace stores temporary information about database changes made during active transactions.